About the author: Alina Khazanova, Product Designer @ Elementor

 First, you’ll want to get familiar with your brand and target audience.
 You might consider creating a mood board as a starting point.
 Your goal is to review your main values and translate them into a visual language, collecting any assets and components that define it along the way.

-01 Brand Values Uber How To Create A Complete Web Design Style Guide In 11 Steps (Plus Template) 1
+01 Brand values Uber How To Create a Complete Web Design Style Guide In 11 Steps (Plus Template) 1

 It’s smart to incorporate your brand values and mission into your style guide to serve as a reference point.